mvrt-115/vision2016/README.md

-" Kinect Code

-"" Official code for MVRT Team 115's Robot Vision.
+# MVRT Team 115's Robotic Vision Code.

+### Kinect
-"""" This code utilizes the Kinect in order to detect objects on the field.
+This code utilizes the Kinect in order to detect objects on the field.

+The Kinect is able to produce RGB, Depth, and Infrared feed (although not at the same time).

+### Contributors
+- Min Hoo Lee